Earth’s crammed with heaven,

 But only he who sees, takes off his shoes.

 Local residents, tourists, and second-home owners from Boston and New York alike all enjoy the abundance of hiking trails, ski areas, and fall foliage displays.
-While these activities have not been impacted by the pandemic, much of our tourist-based economy, the world-renowned festivals of music, dance, and theater, summer camps, inns, and many restaurants took a big hit last year.
-Our year-round museums, group homes for children and adults with special needs, and the lively arts and crafts community have also been impacted.
-The robust farming community has had to make dramatic pivots away from supplying the closed hotels, restaurants, and resorts.
+While these activities were not impacted by the pandemic, much of our tourist-based economy, the world-renowned festivals of music, dance, and theater, summer camps, inns, and many restaurants took a big hit.
+Our year-round museums, group homes for children and adults with special needs, and the lively arts and crafts community were also impacted.
+The robust farming community had to make dramatic pivots away from supplying the closed hotels, restaurants, and resorts, but has since entered a period of recovery.

 Geographically, South Berkshire County is the middle section of the Upper Housatonic Valley National Heritage Area where bands of the large Mohican nation lived and hunted before English and Dutch settlers both bought and took land from them in this area in the late 17th and early 18th centuries.
 These European settlers also brought with them African slaves who have left a rich and enduring legacy.
 Among their descendants are Great Barrington’s native son, W.E.B.
 Du Bois, the most compelling American voice of equality and father of the modern civil rights movement.
 Embraced world-wide, he was not always embraced in his hometown.
 With community work over the past few decades, that has begun to change, but there is much work ahead to overcome and heal the “problem of the color line.”